Thabo08/udacitydeepnavigation/README.md

 The trainer can be used in the following manner when running it straight as python code in a local environment:
 ![snippet][image1]

+Following training, running the application in test mode should give an output similar to the one below, indicating the performance of the agent

+![bananathief][image2]